FreedomBen/breakout71/Readme.md

 - [colin] perk: analyzer - permet de voir les caractéristiques cachées des blocs (sturdy…)
 - [colin] perk: roulette - gagne instantanément 2 perks aléatoires
 - combo climbs every time a ball bounces on puck (but bounce is random?)
+- [colin] reward the player with more choices/perks for breaking a brick while having reached an increasing combo thresholds.
+5 combo, then 10, then 20, then 40 etc… once a threshold is reached you aren't rewarded for that threshold again until you start a rew run
+- [colin] inspired by Balatro's score system : have some perks add to the multiplicator, and some others to the amount of coins in a brick (or the raw value of coins inside), so that you users want to improve both for maximized profit ! maybe tie one of the to perks that help you, and the other to perks that are bad to you, so that gambling players are forced to make their life harder

 # Probably not
 - colored coins only (coins should be of the color of the ball to count, otherwise what ? i'd rather avoid negative points)